-Mark Halperin, Charlie Rose accusers form support group
+Mark Halperin, Charlie Rose accusers form advocacy group

 The group contacted some of Charlie Rose's accusers after Rose was fired in late November by CBS and PBS.

-As the #MeToo movement has grown, this support network has grown, too.
+As the #MeToo movement has grown, this advocacy network has grown, too.
 Its private name was "The Silver Lining."

 Now it's becoming public.
 A group of 15 women are forming a coalition called Press Forward.
 They announced it through interviews and an appearance on "Megyn Kelly Today" on Wednesday -- the same day Time magazine gave its Person of the Year distinction to people who have come forward to report sexual misconduct.

-Note: --This story and its headline have been updated to more accurately reflect the group's description of its mission.